Group 3 element

 Group 3 is the first group of transition metals in the periodic table.
 This group is closely related to the rare-earth elements.
 It contains the four elements scandium (Sc), yttrium (Y), lutetium (Lu), and lawrencium (Lr).
 The group is also called the scandium group or scandium family after its lightest member.

 The chemistry of the group 3 elements is typical for early transition metals: they all essentially have only the group oxidation state of +3 as a major one, and like the preceding main-group metals are quite electropositive and have a less rich coordination chemistry.
 Due to the effects of the lanthanide contraction, yttrium and lutetium are very similar in properties.
 Yttrium and lutetium have essentially the chemistry of the heavy lanthanides, but scandium shows several differences due to its small size.
 This is a similar pattern to those of the early transition metal groups, where the lightest element is distinct from the very similar next two.

 All the group 3 elements are rather soft, silvery-white metals, although their hardness increases with atomic number.
 They quickly tarnish in air and react with water, though their reactivity is masked by the formation of an oxide layer.
 The first three of them occur naturally, and especially yttrium and lutetium are almost invariably associated with the lanthanides due to their similar chemistry.
 Lawrencium is strongly radioactive: it does not occur naturally and must be produced by artificial synthesis, but its observed and theoretically predicted properties are consistent with it being a heavier homologue of lutetium.
-None of the group 3 elements have any biological role.

-Historically, sometimes lanthanum (La) and actinium (Ac) were included in the group instead of lutetium and lawrencium, because the electron configurations of many of the rare earths were initially measured wrongly.
+None of the group 3 elements have any biological role.Historically, sometimes lanthanum (La) and actinium (Ac) were included in the group instead of lutetium and lawrencium, because the electron configurations of many of the rare earths were initially measured wrongly.
 This version of group 3 is still commonly found in textbooks, but most authors focusing on the subject are against it.
 Many authors attempt to compromise between the two formats by leaving the spaces below yttrium blank, but this contradicts quantum mechanics as it results in an f-block that is 15 elements wide rather than 14 (the maximum occupancy of an f-subshell).

 Composition

 Physical, chemical, and electronic evidence overwhelmingly shows that the correct elements in group 3 are scandium, yttrium, lutetium, and lawrencium: this is the classification adopted by most chemists and physicists who have considered the matter.
-It was supported by IUPAC in a 1988 report and reaffirmed in 2021.
-Many textbooks however show group 3 as containing scandium, yttrium, lanthanum, and actinium, a format based on historically wrongly measured electron configurations: Lev Landau and Evgeny Lifshitz already considered it to be "incorrect" in 1948, but the issue was brought to a wide debate only in 1982 by William B. Jensen.
+This was noted at a presentation at the 33rd IUPAC General Assembly in 1985, supported by IUPAC in a 1988 report, and while in 2021 IUPAC instead considered it a matter of "convention" instead of science, it was still suggested that the form with lutetium in group 3 be used as a compromise.
+This classification dates back to Henry Bassett in 1892 and Alfred Werner in 1905 (though they left an empty space below yttrium as lutetium had not yet been discovered).